Ingabineza12/Git-search/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Technologies used
+Javascript
+Angular as Framework
+Html
+Css
+Jquery

+## set up instruction
+Open terminal
+Install Angular in the terminal
+Install Boostrap
+Run the server using (ng serve --port) so that it provide a port in case http://localhost:4200/ is taken